 The Future of RentRedi

-Built with a customer-first mindset, RentRedi has created a platform-based directly on landlord feedback: mobile and web apps, automated rent collection, free listing syndications, tenant screening, maintenance, credit boosting for on-time payments, lease signing, and accounting.
+Built with a customer-first mindset, RentRedi has created a platform-based directly on landlord feedback.
+These features include mobile and web apps, automated rent collection, listings, tenant screening, maintenance, rent reporting, lease signing, and accounting.

 “RentRedi is different from other players in the industry because [their] focus is on building features directly based on landlord feedback.
 This allows their tech to be more dynamic and constantly involved to solve the current, modern problems their customers face in the real estate market.” — AlleyWatch

-Most recently, their release of a tenant web portal promises a progressive web and mobile app for not only landlords but their tenants as well.
+Most recently, their release of a tenant web portal promises progressive web and mobile apps for tenants as weel.

 RentRedi’s latest round of funding brings the focus on scaling their rental management platform: “RentRedi aims to continue to expand its automation of processes and add partnerships and integrations that will streamline the renting experience.” — PYMNTS.
 These partnerships currently include Plaid, TransUnion, REI Hub, and Latchel.

-RentRedi is currently looking forward to continuing to be a pioneer in the PropTech space and optimizing their mobile-first tech for independent landlords.
+RentRedi is currently looking forward to continuing to be a pioneer in the PropTech space.
+Additionally, they hope to continue optimizing their mobile-first tech for independent landlords.